benwhitty/hm08-qa-us/test/specs/README.md

 - Step 3: Open Urban Routes Server; URL
 - Step 4: Test your scripts using terminal in VS Code

+# How to run the tests
+- *The command for running tests is npm run wdio*

 # Instructions on how to configure resources used for testing

 - *Step 1: Connect your GitHub*